BenAOlson/gatsby-source-firestore-easy/readme.md

 E.g.: `type: 'TheNameYouWant'`

 ###### `where`
 Use to filter query mirroring firebase SDK.
-Must be a 2d array of three strings, with each string corresponding to the required parameters of firebase's `where` method.
-See the firebase documentation for more details
+Must be a 2d array of three values, with each value corresponding to the required parameters of firebase's `where` method.
+See the firebase documentation for more details on what to pass into the `where` method.

 E.g.:
 ```javascript